 Augustine traveled to Italy in 383, delving into Neo-Platonic philosophy.
 In Milan, he met Ambrose and became his student.
 A transformative experience under a fig tree in 386 led him to Christianity.
 Ambrose baptized him in 387, bringing immense joy to Monica.
 However, Augustine faced profound grief shortly after when Monica passed away.

 Augustine returned to Tagaste and led a quasi-monastic life, focusing on prayer and religious studies.
 In 391, he was ordained a priest.
 He became coadjutor-bishop of Hippo at 42.
 From 396 until his death in 430, Augustine led the diocese amidst the Roman Empire’s decline.
 He died on 28 August 430, as Vandals approached Hippo.
-Today, he’s commemorated on the same date.
+Today, his feast day is on the same date.

 Saint Augustine’s writings on Christian Revelation rank among the most influential Christian texts.
 His works, especially “Confessions,” “The Trinity,” and “The City of God,” present pioneering thoughts on Christianity’s opposition to worldly values.
 He also extensively wrote about his debates with the Manicheans, Pelagians, and Donatists, influencing Christian thoughts on Creation, Grace, the Sacraments, and the Church.